groue/GRMustache/Guides/delegate.md

 In order to observe the rendering of all tags rendered by a template, you have your tag delegate enter the *base context* of the template.

 The base context contains values and tag delegates that are always available for the template rendering.
-It contains all the ready for use filters of the [filter library](filters.md), for example.
+It contains all the ready for use tools of the [standard library](standard_library.md), for example.
 Contexts are detailed in the [Rendering Objects](rendering_objects.md) and [Protected Contexts](protected_contexts) Guides.

 ```objc
 @interface Document : NSObject<GRMustacheTagDelegate>